FreeCAD/FPA/_programs/job_offers.md

 ## Payment

-* Upon approving a candidate, the FPA and the candidate will agrre on a payment schedule.
+* Upon approving a candidate, the FPA and the candidate will agree on a payment schedule.
 Payments will be done by the FPA according to that schedule, by IBAN bank transfer or PayPal.

 * Contractors must issue invoices for work done, and no payment is issued without an individual invoice for the time period being billed for.